yairEO/photobox/README.md

 *    Shows the image's 'alt' or 'title' attribute text at the bottom
 *    Indicate the index of the current viewed image in relation to the total, like so: (36/100)
 *    Supports looping after first and last images
+*    Auto-playing of images at a set interval (see "time" in Settings)
 *    Supports keyboard keys for navigation and closing the gallery view
 *    In case there was an error loading an image, a message is showen, which can be configured via CSS